tejasanilshah/the-joy-of-easycrypt/01-preface/README.md

 ## Formal Verification: A brief history
 The ideas of formal verification can be traced back to the 17th century and Leibniz's ideas about characteristica universalis, a universal conceptual language that could be used to solve the logical problems.
 However, we do not need to go that far back, for our intents and purposes computer-aided math came into limelight with the famous four colour theorem being proven with the help of computers by Appel and Haken [cite].

 The problem statement is quite simple and elegant.
-It says,\enquote{Any planar map can be coloured with only four colours}.
+It says, "Any planar map can be coloured with only four colours".
 The computer-aided proof of the problem attracted plenty of criticism since it was done by performing an exhaustive case analysis of a billion cases.
 This simply means the computer went through every single case that could arise when trying to colour a map, and came back saying that four colours is all it takes.
 So for an elegant problem the proposed computer-aided proof simply felt like using a sledgehammer to crack a seemingly innocent nut, and a lot of mathematicians at the time cried foul.

 Criticism aside, proving the four colour theorem with the help of a computer set off more work and efforts in the field as the ideas from that endeavour were later distilled.
 Other mathematicians like Robertson, et al and Gonthier, came up with more “elegant” proofs that first reduced the cases by a factor of four [cite], and then to a meagre 633 cases [cite] respectively.